Guide to the BioCyc Database Collection

 Operationally, BioCyc uses the term “ortholog” not in the strict evolutionary sense defined by Fitch but in the looser sense of genes that are likely to be counterparts of one another because they are the most closely related in a pair of organisms.
 Although such genes are likely to be evolutionarily related in the sense of Fitch, we do not perform a detailed evolutionary analysis to compute BioCyc orthologs.

-BioCyc ortholog information is generated by running NCBI BLAST (“legacy” BLAST version 2.2.23) pair-wise between all proteomes of all PGDBs.
+BioCyc ortholog information is generated by running a sequence comparison program pair-wise between all proteomes of all PGDBs.
 We do not compute sequence similarity information for RNA genes or pseudo genes, therefore BioCyc does not currently contain orthology information for such genes.

-The “best” hit(s) of protein A in proteome PB is defined by finding the minimal E-value among all hits in proteome PB in the BLAST output.
+The “best” hit(s) of protein A in proteome PB is defined by finding the minimal E-value among all hits in proteome PB in the sequence comparison output.
 There could be hits to multiple proteins in proteome PB that share that same minimal E-value.
 In other words, ties are possible, as in the case of exact gene duplications.
 We attempt to break ties using two methods: taking the hit with the maximum alignment length; and then taking the hit with the maximum alignment amino acid residue identity.
 For the first method, we compare the alignment lengths among all the hits of protein A in proteome PB that share the same minimum E-value, and the protein in proteome PB with the maximum alignment length is selected.
 For the second method, we compare the number of identical amino acid residues in the alignments between protein A and the hits of protein A in proteome PB that share the same minimum E-value, and the protein in proteome PB with the maximum number of identical amino acid residues is selected.
 In the case that ties still remain (as in the case of exact gene duplications), all ties are included in the final set of orthologs used by BioCyc.
 Thus, protein A could have multiple orthologs in PB, such as if multiple proteins B1, B2, etc, exist in PB, and have exactly the same regions align against protein A. BioCyc does not calculate paralogs.
 Although orthologs are defined for most pairs of PGDBs in BioCyc, some PGDBs lack ortholog data.
 A given pair of organisms might lack orthologs within BioCyc for the following possible reasons.

 This aspect of BioCyc is meant to enable the discovery of new pathways, and to provide clues as to the functions of genes of unknown function.
 A functionally linked gene cluster, or FunGC, refers to a group of genes that are estimated by the system to operate in a common pathway, a common cellular process, or a common protein complex (note the term “cluster” does not imply physical clustering on a chromosome).
 There is no guarantee as to what type of functional linkages exist among the genes in a FunGC.
-FunGCs are predicted using comparative-genomics methods called genome-context methods [5, 4, 14, 3, 11] that search for patterns across hundreds of genomes.
+FunGCs are predicted using comparative-genomics methods called genome-context methods [7, 6, 20, 5, 16] that search for patterns across hundreds of genomes.
 Details of the methods used by BioCyc are described in the next sections.